List of Questions for Sales Candidates

 - What are your favorite closing techniques?

 - What is a salesperson's most important role for the company?
-How about for his customers?
+How about for their customers?

 - What drew you to apply for this position?
 What expectations do you have about it?